JadenRuan/COMPSCI326_Group_Project/README.md

 Problem Description: There is not a lot of information available about student vendors at the UMass Students farmers market.
 Students can't easily find out when the farmer's market is, where it is located, or who will be vending.
 Vendors also can't update products they will be selling and thus cannot reach their audience (the student consumers) as well as they would like to.

+Key Features:
+- Subtabs for vendors to describe their products and availability.
+This will allow vendors to promote their products and allow students to be informed about what products they can purchase.

 Project Description (copied/revised from your presentation slides).:
 Problem: Clearly define the problem your application aims to solve.
 Solution: Describe how your application addresses the problem.